-I knew Lauren long before I became a Barnsley photographer, and was thrilled when she asked me to be a part of her wedding.
-I began the day by meeting Lauren and her bridesmaids at the Holiday Inn hotel Barnsley, a short drive from Whitley.
-The bridal party was spread over four rooms; Lauren with her maid of honour in one, and the other six bridesmaids sharing the remaining three.
-They’d all stayed in the hotel the evening before, and were trying to get ready and tidy up at the same time.
+I knew Lauren long before I became a Barnsley photographer and was thrilled when she asked me to be a part of her wedding.
+I began the day by meeting Lauren and her bridesmaids at the Holiday Inn Barnsley, a short drive from Whitley Hall.
+The bridal party was spread over four very busy rooms; Lauren and her maid of honour in one while the other six bridesmaids sharing the remaining three.
+They’d all stayed in the hotel the evening before and things were scattered everywhere.
+They were all trying to get ready and tidy up at the same time.

 All the girls had known each other since high school, so they’d quite literally grown up together.
 That was why Lauren had them all with her as she walked down the aisle; they’d done everything together for years.
 They’d designed their dresses together, and even grown their hair so it could be styled in the same way for the wedding.

-After a hectic morning of lipsticks, hairpins and last minute presents we went to see the wedding cars taking them all to the venue.
+After a hectic morning of lipsticks, hairpins and last minute presents we went to see the wedding cars.
 Lauren’s Father is a member of a Stag club and had organised a group of his friends to drive the ladies to the venue in true vintage style.